-It's very easy to grant or receive the support you might need using a free Arkansas Healthcare Power of Attorney template from Rocket Lawyer:
+It's very easy to grant or receive the support you might need using a free Arkansas Medical Power of Attorney template from Rocket Lawyer:

 This solution is often much more affordable and convenient than meeting and hiring the average provider.
 If necessary, you can fill out this Medical PoA on behalf of an elderly parent, a spouse, or another family member, and then help them sign after you've drafted it.
 Please keep in mind that for a PoA form to be valid, the principal must be mentally competent when they sign.
 If the principal is already unable to make their own decisions, a court-appointed conservatorship might be required.
 When managing such a scenario, it is important to speak with an attorney.

-At times, in the process of researching the topics of elder care and/or estate planning, you or a loved one may see the terms "healthcare proxy" and "healthcare power of attorney" used together.
+At times, in the process of researching the topics of elder care and/or estate planning, you or a loved one may see the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used together.
 In actuality, they're the same.
 That said, you should keep in mind that it's entirely possible to grant agency over matters that aren't related to medical care.
 In that case, "proxy" is not commonly used.

 The fees associated with finding and hiring your average lawyer to write a Medical Power of Attorney might total anywhere from $200 to $500, based on your location.
 Rocket Lawyer is not a run-of-the-mill Power of Attorney template website.
 With us, anyone under a Rocket Lawyer Premium membership can take advantage of up to 40% in savings when hiring an attorney from our On Call network.